jfdm/jfdm.github.io/post/2020-08-04-Well-Typed-Data.md

         | TyRecord (Vect (S n) (Pair String Ty))
 ```

-Not that by using a vector we provide no guarantees that the set of labels is actually a set.
+Note that by using a vector we provide no guarantees that the set of labels is actually a set.
 Use of a set-like structure would improve the robustness of record definition.

 ### Syntax and Static Semantics.